Pyxidatol-C/Xample/README.md

     ✅ Passed

-Now let us see what will happen when we (deliberately) make a "mistake" in `solution.py`:
+Now let us see what will happen when we (deliberately) make a "mistake":

 ```python
 # https://prologin.org/train/2017/semifinal/42